veeso/termscp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have introduced no new *C-bindings*
 - [ ] The changes I've made are Windows, MacOS, UNIX, Linux compatible (or I've handled them using `cfg target_os`)
 - [ ] I increased or maintained the code coverage for the project, compared to the previous commit

+## Acceptance tests

+wait for a *project maintainer* to fulfill this section...

+- [ ] regression test: ...